SummerSlam (2015)

-The event was the second night of what was billed as a "triple-header" at the Barclays Center, with NXT TakeOver: Brooklyn having taken place the previous night, and Raw the following night.
-Ten matches were contested at the event, with no match on the pre-show.
-In the main event, The Undertaker defeated Brock Lesnar in controversial fashion; Lesnar put The Undertaker in his Kimura lock and the timekeeper rang the bell after seeing The Undertaker tap out, but since the referee did not see The Undertaker submit, the match continued.
+Ten matches were contested at the event.
+In the main event, The Undertaker defeated Brock Lesnar that had a controversial finish; Lesnar put The Undertaker in his Kimura lock submission hold and the timekeeper rang the bell after seeing The Undertaker tap out, but since the referee did not see The Undertaker submit, the match continued.
 The confusion allowed The Undertaker to surprise Lesnar with a low blow before trapping him in the Hell's Gate submission hold, which caused Lesnar to pass out, giving The Undertaker the win.